chandanhpcic/docs/source/manual/hardware.rst

     (kilobytes) of RAM.
 The average state table, filled with 1000 entries will occupy about ~10 MB (megabytes) of `RAM <https://en.wikipedia.org/wiki/Random-access_memory>`__.
-    OPNsense usage settings with hundred of thousands of connections will require memory accordingly.
+    Reticen8 usage settings with hundred of thousands of connections will require memory accordingly.

 |